xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 *Q:* When Lucio does a service, is it for the company or XinFab?
 It's for the company.
 Lucio puts a percentage of this service fee into Xinfab because he directly benefits from being a member and using the space/material/machines to do his service.

+### Tracking Expenses and Profit
+* Sean presents information to Linnah
+  * Linnah helps in organizing part of it (generate reports).
+* Sean is staff which means he will be in charge of receiving payments during open hours
+* Need a system better than our paper system (memberships, machine hours)
+  * Mark puts it all on Excel

 Lucio: "I'm not using XinFab to fund my own interests."

 Lucio is willing to pay for the space until the end of 2015.